SoftwareMarbles/lazy/README.md

 engines: # each of these engines can be left out and other custom or official engines may be added
     eslint:
         image: ierceg/lazy-eslint-engine:latest
+        boot_timeout: 120 # optional timeout to wait for engine to boot
     stylelint:
         image: ierceg/lazy-stylelint-engine:latest
     tidy-html: